splitrb/split/README.md

 redis-server /usr/local/etc/redis.conf
 ```

-You now have a Redis daemon running on 6379.
+You now have a Redis daemon running on port `6379`.

-## Setup
+### Setup

 ```bash
 gem install split
 ```

-### Rails
+#### Rails

-Adding `gem 'split'` to your Gemfile will autoload it when rails starts up, as long as you've configured redis it will 'just work'.
+Adding `gem 'split'` to your Gemfile will autoload it when rails starts up, as long as you've configured Redis it will 'just work'.

-### Sinatra
+#### Sinatra

-To configure sinatra with Split you need to enable sessions and mix in the helper methods.
-Add the following lines at the top of your sinatra app:
+To configure Sinatra with Split you need to enable sessions and mix in the helper methods.
+Add the following lines at the top of your Sinatra app:

 ```ruby
 require 'split'